gastonvalles/gastonvalles/README.md

 </p>
 <h2>About Me</h2>
 <p>
-experienced, collaborative and analytical full stack developer with a strong backend focus.
+Experienced, collaborative and analytical full stack developer with a strong backend focus.

 Graduated from the intensive Henry Bootcamp in January of 2023 and working in the field since then.